seandmurray/prose_isit/README.md

 ## Notes

-A new concept of *nil* has been added.
-Nil is anything that is either undefined or null.

 This util considers an Array as not an Object, so isit.anObject(['somearray']) is false.
 However isit.anArray(['somearray']) is true.

 ## Usage